 As children get older and realize that some of their fears are nonsensical, or their behaviors unusual, they might also go to greater efforts to conceal their OCD symptoms from parents, teachers and friends.
 Children with OCD can sometimes manage to suppress their symptoms in certain situations, like at school, only to explode at home because of the tremendous effort.

 OCD can also be mistaken for a different disorder.
 Many children with OCD are distracted by their obsessions and compulsions, and it can interfere with their ability to pay attention in school.
 A teacher might notice a child having difficulty focusing and assume she has ADHD, since her OCD isn’t apparent.
-It could also be mistaken for a different anxiety disorder.
+It could also be mistaken for an anxiety disorder.
 And it can be overlooked when a child with OCD also develops depression, which kids with OCD are at risk for, especially without treatment.